kharmabum/fototropik/_pages/quotes.md

 <br>

-> All this visible universe is not unique in nature and we must believe there are, in other regions of space, other worlds, other beings and other men.”
+> All this visible universe is not unique in nature and we must believe there are, in other regions of space, other worlds, other beings and other men.

 – Lucretius, 99-55 BC

 <br>

-> The origin of life may correspond to a physical transition associated with a shift in causal structure where information gains direct and context dependent causal efficacy over the matter it is instantiated in.”
+> The origin of life may correspond to a physical transition associated with a shift in causal structure where information gains direct and context dependent causal efficacy over the matter it is instantiated in.

 — [Sarah Walker](https://twitter.com/Sara_Imari)

 <br>

-> Bravery comes along with the gradual accumulation of discipline”
+> Bravery comes along with the gradual accumulation of discipline

 – Buzz Aldrin